 While this might seem like a simple fact – of course, I wanted it.
 I could think of quite a few people who I thought wanted it.
-But in Moe’s highly intuitive world “wanting it” meant much more than trying and hoping.
-It meant that I was willing to work at it and unwilling to stop until I had it.
+But in Moe’s highly natural world “wanting it” meant much more than trying and hoping.
+It said that I was willing to work at it and unwilling to stop until I had it.

 Moe knew what it takes to have a great golf swing.
 It requires much more than effort.
 It takes grit.

 This flies in the face of those who ask me “How long is this going to take to learn this?”.
 This might be the most unanswerable question ever asked.
 Moe would have said “It will take as long as it takes” which implies that you never stop.

 Moe knew that I would never stop trying and learning.
 I was relentless.
 He knew that I had a particular ambition that few had.
 I wanted to have a great golf swing.
 Others wanted to play great golf.
 There is a significant difference.

 The way I solved my golf swing problems was easy.
 I copied Moe.
 Most people try to hit great golf shots.
 Most people treat golf like a quail hunt, occasionally they get lucky and flush one out of the brush.
 They rely on the occasional acceptable result to measure their progress.
 I didn’t do this.
 My measuring tape was Moe’s swing.
 I hate guessing.
 So I eliminate the guesswork out of the golf swing.
 I either matched his movements or I did not.
 If I didn’t match them, I would change.
 Ball flight didn’t matter, the campaign did.